 Although not everyone makes it to the end of every piece, the readers who do reach the end matter much more.
 They are more invested in your work and will be the ones most likely to remember, talk about, and share your writing, which is good for SEO.
 And you want them to finish on a strong note.
 It’s worth striving to write stronger article endings.

-Shen (image, right) notes that:
+Shen (image, above) notes that:

 Nobel Prize-winning psychologist Daniel Kahneman and collaborators have found that people seem to form memories based on averaging the most intense part of an experience and its final moments, a tendency that they dubbed “The Peak–End Rule… there’s no reason why this rule shouldn’t hold for writing.